-- Pension and OPEB contributions after measurement date These contributions are deferred and recognized in the following fiscal year. - Differences between expected and actual experience This difference is deferred and amortized over a closed five-year period. - Changes in actuarial assumptions This difference is deferred and amortized over the average remaining service life for all active, inactive, and retired members. - Deferred charge on refunding A deferred loss on a bond refunding results when the reacquisition price of the refunded debt exceeds the carrying value.
+- Pension and OPEB contributions after measurement date These contributions are deferred and recognized in the following fiscal year. - Differences between expected and actual experience This difference is deferred and amortized over a closed five-year period. - Changes in actuarial assumptions This difference is deferred and amortized over the average remaining service life for all active, inactive, and retired members. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a closed five-year period. - Deferred charge on refunding A deferred loss on a bond refunding results when the reacquisition price of the refunded debt exceeds the carrying value.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.